Founder & Lead Editor

 Get yours today with fast shipping from Amazon

-If you have spent any time on a trail head in the last fifteen years, you have seen them.
-You know the ones—those aggressive, toothy, futuristic-looking shoes that seem like they could climb a vertical wall.
-That is the Salomon Speedcross lineage.
-The Salomon Speedcross 6 is the latest torchbearer in this iconic series, and honestly, it doesn’t stray far from the tree.
-It is a shoe that knows exactly what it is: a technical tool for soft, muddy, and downright nasty terrain.
-It’s not trying to be your comfortable road cruiser, and it certainly isn’t trying to be a minimalist slipper.
+If you’ve spent any time at a trailhead in the last fifteen years, you’ve seen the Speedcross look.
+You know the type—aggressive, toothy, futuristic shoes that look like they could climb a wall.
+That’s the Salomon Speedcross lineage.
+The Salomon Speedcross 6 is the latest torchbearer, and it sticks close to what made the series famous.
+It knows exactly what it is: a technical tool for soft, muddy, and nasty terrain.
+It’s not trying to be your comfy road cruiser, and it’s definitely not a minimalist slipper.

-This review is going to dig deep into the sixth iteration.
-We are looking at a shoe that has shaved some weight, tweaked its outsole, and tried to become a little more accommodating without losing that "race car for the mud" feel.
-Whether you are a dedicated trail runner looking to stay upright in the slush or someone just caught up in the gorpcore fashion wave, stick around.
-We have a lot to unpack here.
+This review digs into the sixth iteration: a shoe that shaved some weight, tweaked the outsole, and tried to be a little more accommodating without losing that “race car for the mud” feel.
+Whether you’re a trail runner trying to stay upright in slush or you’re here for the gorpcore wave, there’s a lot to unpack.

 Quick Take